Frequently Asked Questions and Answers

 Q. Do you offer Drop in Classes?

 We have two types of classes; Curriculum Classes and Non-curriculum classes.
-Curriculum classes except for Intro classes run in 8 week sessions.
-You must purchase them a session at a time although if you have previously completed a full session of a level or are currently enrolled in a session, students may have the opportunity to purchase individual classes, one at a time, if spaces are available.
+Curriculum classes typically run in 8 week sessions.
+You must purchase them a session at a time, although if you have previously completed a full session of a level or are currently enrolled in a session, students may have the opportunity to purchase additional individual classes, if spaces are available.
 Non-Curriculum classes may be registered for one at a time, without committing to a session of classes.
 Pre-registration is always required although if there is space in a class you can register online right up to two hours before the start of the class.
-Pre-registration ensures your spot in the class and also helps us to schedule classes.
-When classes have low registration, they will sometimes be cancelled so make sure you sign up for your favourite classes in advance to avoid disappointment!
+Pre-registration ensures your spot in the class and also helps us to schedule and helps instructors to prepare for class.
+When classes have low registration, they will sometimes be cancelled, so make sure you sign up for your favourite classes in advance to avoid disappointment!

 Q. Do you offer private lessons?